Richard-J-OBrien/Richard-J-OBrien.github.io/thesis.md

 ---
 #### Simulation Code - Matlab
-I then started to focus on the building the simulation code in Matlab that will be used to generate the results of the experiment.
+I then started to focus on building the simulation code in Matlab that will be used to generate the results of the experiment.

 - [Stimulus-Locked ERP Simulation Code](https://richard-j-obrien.github.io/2020-03-24-Stimulus-Locked-Average-ERP/)